racinmat/PHPOgameBot/readme.md

 Ogame Bot
 =============

-This is bot for browser game ogame.
+This is bot for browser game [Ogame](www.ogame.cz), based on PHP, Nette Framework, and most importantly, Selenium and Codedeption.
+Uses persistent queue and scheduler to plan and execute tasks when their preconditions are met.
+Provies also web-based interface for managing the queue.

 Queue with tasks for bot can be filled in web gui or by modifying the queue.json file.

 ## Setup